diegorad/MiniLab_3_Relative/README.md

 1. Run the translation layer included in the `Rel_to_abs_translator` folder.
 It can be executed in two ways: using the executable or using python (see below).
 In any case, the message `Listening on Minilab3 MIDI and sending on Virtual Output..` indicates that it is successfully runing.
     1) **Using the executable**

        Convenient executable version of the translator script is provided for M series Apple machines.
 It can be executed just by double-clicking on them.
-For this it is necesary to give execution permissions first:
+It might be necesary to give execution permissions in order to run it.
+If this is case:
     	- Open a terminal window in the directory containing the file, for example:
     	 	```bash
      		   cd /Users/YourUserName/Downloads/MiniLab_3_Relative/Rel_to_abs_translator/Executables/Apple_M